yoshi80085/bridgeway-abc/GO-LIVE.md

 ---

+### 5. ⚠️ Track down the forgotten third-party deployment

+As of 2026-08-18, `https://bridgewayabc.com` was still serving a **live, older copy of the site** over HTTPS, while `http://bridgewayabc.com` correctly redirected to abc-eikaiwa.com.
+Most likely DNS mid-propagation, with different resolvers giving different answers.

+**The old copy is not on GitHub Pages.** Its links are extensionless (`/about`, `/course-books`, `/halloween` — no `.html`), which is Netlify, Vercel or Cloudflare Pages behaviour, not GitHub's.
+So there's a forgotten deployment somewhere with bridgewayabc.com attached to it.

+It's an outdated snapshot: calendar reads April–May 2026, the junior-high course is described as "First Hand Access / My Next Grammar" instead of English Firsthand, and there's no Summer 2026 album.
+A visitor landing there gets wrong information, and as a duplicate it can split search signals.

+**Update, later same day:** it was Netlify, and DNS has since moved — `bridgewayabc.com` stopped serving the old copy.
+But Netlify team `yoshi6000` has a project that published minutes after a `git push`, so it's connected to the repo and mirroring the live site at some `*.netlify.app` URL.
+Alex has used Netlify under **several different email addresses**, so the stale snapshot was probably served by a *different* project under another login.

+Dating the stale copy: it contained "My Next Grammar", removed from the repo in commit `9397b77`, and lacked the Summer 2026 album added in `4d3866c`.
+So it was a snapshot from before both.
+It did **not** come from the `New ABC Website` folder — that string never existed there.

+Not urgent: every page carries an absolute canonical to `abc-eikaiwa.com`, so any mirror of the current site tells Google where the real one is.

+To do:
+- [ ] Netlify → Projects: how many exist?
+Check other email logins too.
+- [ ] Each project → Domain management: detach `bridgewayabc.com` if attached.
+- [ ] Active project → Site configuration → Build & deploy → Repository: confirm
+      whether it's linked to `yoshi80085/bridgeway-abc`.
+- [ ] Delete, or keep one deliberately as a staging preview — just with no custom domain pointed at it.

+---

 ## Open questions / judgement calls

 - [ ] **Verify the 1998 founding year.** Currently in the meta description, the